SteveJonk/scroll-timeline-try/README.md

 - **Scroll-Based Animations**: Experiment with CSS animations that react to scrolling.
 - **Responsive Design**: Adjust animations based on scroll position for different viewport sizes.
 - **Modern CSS**: Utilize cutting-edge CSS features to create visually appealing effects.
+- Automated Script to download frames from a source